orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

   - All eclasses must have EAPI compatibility switch-case or conditional check.
   - Eclasses need to support either EAPI 7 or EAPI 8
+  - You must not increase the time cost that it may decrease security by blocking security updates.

 * ebuild license rules:
   - All `.ebuild`s must be GPL2 only or have a GPL2 compatible license header.